andreipfeiffer/css-in-js/README.md

 It looks interesting, will all the features that you'd need, but it's currently in beta, and has no support for Next.js v10 (as of `Jan 2021`).
 It's built & maintained by the team at Modulz.

+### JSS

+I didn't find an integration with Next.js example.
+It appears that `react-jss` has TS support, although the docs state _"TODO hooks support"_.

 ### Radium

 The projest was put in [Maintenance Mode](https://formidable.com/blog/2019/radium-maintenance/).
 They recommend other solutions.